-Sign Language Week will be running from 15th - 21st March 2021.
-Sign Language Week is celebrated each year in March to coincide with the anniversary of the recognition of Sign Language by the British Government in 2003.
+Sign Language Week will be running from 14th - 20th March 2022 and is run on an annual basis by the British Deaf Association (BDA).
+It is celebrated each year in March to coincide with the anniversary of the recognition of BSL by the British Government in 2003.

 If you have been inspired to learn British Sign Language with Signature, you can find a centre in your local area that currently offers our qualifications.
 You can find the centre search tool here.

 In 2019, to help raise awareness of BSL, we have enlisted the help of friends of Signature, MP’s, celebrities, sports clubs and notable organisations to create a short BSL video for us to share on social media.We hope that this shows that support and understanding of BSL continues to grow, and that opportunities for people to get involved and learn are now more accessible than ever.
 You can see some of the Organisations, celebrities and MP's who have got involved below.